 How might we bridge the gap between local residents and civic technologists and enable collaboration in addressing challenges in Chicago communities?

-with city of Chicago
+with the City of Chicago

 The City of Chicago presented my team with the challenge of leveraging civic tech to engage residents in their local community.
-The Civic Tech community in Chicago is well connected internally and strives to build a diverse range of impactful projects that set to make a difference in the lives of the city's residents.
+The Civic Tech community in Chicago is well connected internally and strives to build a diverse range of impactful projects that set out to make a difference in the lives of the city's residents.
 However, there is a barrier for new and local residents who aren't well-versed in tech skills to become involved in this community.

 Through Civic Connect, a digital connective platform, we identified an opportunity for socially and civically aware residents to become involved in the community of civic tech by better sharing their experiences of living in the city towards relevant projects through simple, doable tasks.